Subiaco Football Club: History

-Subiaco were a foundation member of the WAFL Women's competition in 2019.
+Subiaco were a foundation member of the WAFL Women's competition in 2019 after absorbing the West Australia Women's Football League (WAWFL) team 'Coastal Titans'.

+In 2025, Krstel Petrevski won the clubs fourth Dhara Kerr Medal with 26 points.

+In 2025, Jarrad Schofield returned as Senior Coach.

 Club song

-The club song of the Subiaco Football Club is sung to the tune of "The Battle Hymn of the Republic" written by a supporter John Irvin and adopted by the club.
+The club song of the Subiaco Football Club is sung to the tune of "The Battle Hymn of the Republic" written by John Irvin, a supporter of Subiaco, and adopted by the club.